Pankaj-Str/Learn-Anguler-JS/Card.md

-### a card component in Angular using Angular CLI, fetching data from an array step-by-step.
+### Card component in Angular using Angular CLI, fetching data from an array step-by-step.

 ### Prerequisites
 - Node.js and npm installed.